What to Read in a Contract? Party-Specific Summarization of Legal Obligations, Entitlements, and Prohibitions: ContraSum: Methodology

 \section{\textsc{ContraSum:} Methodology}

-Given a contract C consisting of a sequence of sentences ($c_1$, $c_2$, \dots, $c_n$) and a party, \textsc{ContraSum} (Figure~\ref{fig:contrasum}) aims to produce an extractive summary S consisting of $m_1$ obligations, $m_2$ entitlements, and $m_3$ prohibitions (where ${m_i< n~\forall{i\in\{1,2,3\}}}$) for the specified party. \textsc{ContraSum} consists of two modules: \textbf{Content Categorizer} (\textsection{\ref{sec:cont-sel}}) and \textbf{Importance Ranker} (\textsection{\ref{sec:imp-pred}}).
-The content categorizer takes in a sentence $c_i$ from C and a party to output all the categories (such as, obligations, entitlements, prohibitions) mentioned in $c_i$.
-This module enables clustering of summary according to categories.
-The importance ranker takes in a pair of sentences ($c_i,c_j$) from C and a party to predict if $c_i$ is more important to be a part of the summary than $c_j$ for the given party.
-The final summary S is obtained by cascading the two modules; all the sentences predicted (by content categorizer) as belonging to each of the categories are pairwise compared using the importance ranker.
-From all the pairwise importance rankings, a ranked list of sentences is obtained using the Bradley-Terry model~\citep{bradley1952rank} to produce a summary consisting of $m_1, m_2, m_3$ most important obligations, entitlements, and prohibitions, respectively for each party.
+We build a pipeline-based extractive summarization system, \textsc{ContraSum} (Figure~\ref{fig:contrasum}), for the proposed task.
+It consists of two modules for the two sub-tasks: \textbf{Content Categorizer} (\textsection{\ref{sec:cont-sel}}) and \textbf{Importance Ranker} (\textsection{\ref{sec:imp-pred}}).
+The Content Categorizer first identifies sentences from a contract that mention any of the obligations, entitlements, or prohibitions for a given party.
+Then, the identified sentences per category for a given party are pairwise ranked for importance using the Importance Ranker.
+From all the pairwise comparisons, a ranked list of sentences is obtained using the Bradley-Terry model~\citep{bradley1952rank} to produce a final party-specific summary consisting of most important $m_o$ obligations, $m_e$ entitlements, and $m_p$ prohibitions.